inet-framework/inet/doc/src/users-guide/ch-authors-guide.rst

 - Showcases, tutorials, and simulation examples (``showcases/``, ``tutorials/``, and ``examples/`` folders in the INET project)

-Why is duplication to be avoided?
-Multiple reasons:
+The reasons to avoid duplication are as follows:

-- It is a waste of our readers' time if they have to skip information they have already seen elsewhere.
+- It wastes readers' time if they have to skip information they have seen elsewhere.

-- The text can easily get out of date as the INET Framework evolves.
+- The text can easily become outdated as the INET Framework evolves.

-- It is extra effort for maintainers to keep all copies up to date.
+- It requires extra effort for maintainers to keep all copies up to date.

 .. _ug:sec:authorsguide:guidelines: